thisisveryanonymous/SGMRD/README.md

 <meta name="robots" content="noindex">

+# SGMRD
-# SGMRD (Streaming Greedy Maximum Random Deviation)
+# Streaming Greedy Maximum Random Deviation

 Welcome to this anonymous GitHub repository for the paper ```Efficient Subspace Search in Data Streams```.
 You will find all the required code, data, and documentation to reproduce the results from our study.
 This repository will be de-anonymised after acceptance of the paper.

 This repository is released under the AGPLv3 license.
 Please see the [LICENSE.md](LICENSE.md) file.

-See the README of the subfolders `StreamHICS` and `xStream` for information about the licensing of those units.
+See the README of the subfolders `StreamHiCS` and `xStream` for information about the licensing of those units.

 ## Data